saidunazar/fat-tiger/README.md

 # fat-tiger
-Fat Tiger is a food delivery platform that has been developed using React 18.
+Fat Tiger is a online food ordering platform that has been developed using React 18.